XYOracleNetwork/sdk-ble-swift/README.md

 XYFinderDeviceEventManager.unsubscribe(to: [.buttonPressed], referenceKey: self.subscriptionUuid)
 ```

 ## Smart Scan

 The `XYSmartScan` singleton can be used to range and monitor for XY Finder devices.
-It will range for devices in a particular XY Finder device family when put into foreground mode using `switchToForeground`, and use lower power monitoring when placed into backgound mode with `switchToBackground`.
+When using the library in an iOS application, it will range for devices in a particular XY Finder device family when put into foreground mode using `switchToForeground`, and use lower power monitoring when placed into backgound mode with `switchToBackground`.
+The macOS library will locate devices using the `CBCentralManager.scanForPeripherals` method.

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
-This project is a simple XY locator scanner, allowing you to view the characteristics of the device's various services.

-## Author
+## Samples

-Darren Sutherland, darren@xyo.network
+The library comes with two sample projects, one for macOS and one for iOS.
+The macOS sample requires you to run `carthage update` in the project directory.
+The iOS sample requires either `pod install` or `carthage update` to be run.

 ## License